Ozzy: The Miracles of an Ordinary Man

 Is this Ozzy’s best album ever?
 No. Is it his worst?
 No. Ordinary Man is what it needs to be, and that is a modern feeling record from an elder icon in the metal music world.

 Ozzy is the Godfather of Heavy Metal.
-Without Ozzy, be it fronting Black Sabbath, or his solo career work, we would not have metal music.
+Without Ozzy, be it fronting Black Sabbath, or his solo career work, we would not have metal music as we know it.
 Who else would ANY of us metalheads put ahead of Ozzy as being the most iconic metal artist of all time?
 I can think of plenty of better vocalists than Ozzy, but those vocalists would not have had metal music to create if Ozzy was not there before them.

 To learn more about Ozzy Osbourne… Google him.
 There is so much history to the Madman’s career that sharing a few links would not do him the justice he deserves.